Rural Doctors Foundation

 Sue went on to complete a fellowship in Advanced Rural General Practice Anaesthetics before returning to Goondiwindi for what was to be a six-month period.

-Twenty five years later, Goondiwindi is where she and her husband, also a rural GP, have made their home, raised their family and are continuing to care for the community.
+Goondiwindi is where she and her husband, also a rural GP, have made their home, raised their family and are continuing to care for the community.
+For the last 25 years, Dr Sue has lived and worked in Goondiwindi.
+She has contributed more than 20 years to state and national rural health bodies as well as rural medical training.

 This is a 700km round trip.